1991 New Jersey Senate election

-The 1991 New Jersey State Senate elections were held on November 5.
+The 1991 New Jersey Senate election was held on November 5.
 The election took place mid-way through the term of Governor James Florio.
 The results were a landslide victory for the Republican Party amidst a tax revolt by New Jersey voters.
-Democrats picked up only one seat, that of Senator Lee B. Laskin.
-Republicans picked up eleven Democrat seats, winning control of the Senate for the first time since 1978.
+Democrats picked up only one seat, that of Senator Lee B. Laskin in District 6.
+Republicans picked up eleven Democrat seats, winning control of the Senate for the first time since 1974.
+Republicans flipped districts 4, 7, 10, 13, 14, 15, 18, 19, 30, 36, and 38.